Are you already planning your trip for spring break in Oregon?

 7. Bend, Oregon

 Love, beer, bikes, and backpacking?
-You’re gonna love Bend, Oregon!
+You’re gonna love all the fun things to do in Bend, Oregon!

 Bend is Oregon’s adventure town, filled with outdoor activities in all directions.
 If you love mountain sports, there’s probably a good chance that Mount Bachelor is still open too.
 (It closes May 30th)